MAMMOTHMAN34/landcover-change/README.md

 # Land Cover Change Detection: Riau, Sumatra

-Deep-learning computer vision on real satellite imagery to map and quantify deforestation, then tie forest loss to palm-oil economics.

----

 ## Why this project

 The lowland forests of Riau, Sumatra have been among the fastest-disappearing